 Advertising means any form of publicity which is visible from any road or public way, directing attention to an individual, business, commodity, service, activity, or product.
 Sign means any device, fixture, placard, structure or other medium, including its structure and component parts, which uses any colour, form, graphic, illumination, symbol or writing to advertise, announce the purpose of, or identify the purpose of a person or entity, or to communicate information of any kind to the public.
 Animated Signs means a sign which can move, contains moving parts, changes its message, flashes or has a moving or flashing border.
 Awning Signs: means a sign attached, painted or otherwise affixed to an awning.
-It includes the following types: SUNCOAST WINDOWS 5491 5244 Above Awning Sign means a sign attached to the roof of an awning. cosmopolitans Below awning Sign means a sign attached to the underside of an awning.
+It includes the following types: SUNCOAST WINDOWS 5491 5244 Above Awning Sign means a sign attached to the roof of an awning. cosmopelitan Below awning Sign means a sign attached to the underside of an awning.

-Mankcanvast Blankcanvast Awning Fascia Sign means a sign painted or attached to the front or side face of an awning.
-Banner Signs means a temporary sign of non-rigid material fixed either to a building or structures projecting from a building.
+blankcanvast Awning Fascia Sign means a sign painted or attached to the front or side face of an awning.
+Banner Signs Summer Fair means a temporary sign of non-rigid material fixed either to a building or structures projecting from a building.
 It may be attached to supports which are independent of a building.
 Bunting Signs means a series of small flags or pennants suspended from a rope or cable, or a long suspended ribbon of cloth or similar non-rigid material.
-Community Sponsorship Signs means a sign sponsoring a community group or sporting and recreation club, which is not facing the street front; and is affixed to a building or structure associated with the use of the site.
-Construction means a temporary sign less than 2 square metres in area which identifies architects, engineers, contractors and other individuals or firms involved with means a low-level sign on a structure which is not part of any building and which is not a pole sign.
+Community Sponsorship Signs means a sign sponsoring a community group or FOLEY CAT sporting and recreation club, which is not facing the street front; and is affixed to a building or structure associated with the use of the site.
+Construction CONSTRUCTION SITE DO NOT ENTER means a temporary sign less than 2 square metres in area which identifies architects, engineers, contractors and other individuals or firms involved with construction on the premises, the name of the building or development, the intended purpose of the building or development, and/or the expected completion date and is.